 And just shared excellent, local recycling, Earth Day News – via the City of East Lansing Instagram account that along with the City of Lansing, Emterra Environmental has opened a new Material Recovery Facility (MRF), the first of its kind in mid-Michigan, in the City of Lansing.

 Both cities will save money on hauling costs, while also reducing fuel use and greenhouse gas emissions, by hauling curbside recyclables to this new, local facility for sorting.
 Previously, items were hauled to the Detroit area.
 As shared in the City of East Lansing’s post, “This is an extremely important project for our region that has been years in the making,” said East Lansing Mayor Aaron Stephens.
 “We are looking forward to the environmental and economic benefits that will be achieved as a result of this new facility, and we would like to thank Emterra Environmental and the City of Lansing for partnering with us to make this project a reality.”
-See the City of Lansing press release for additional information about Emterra Environmental and Greater Lansing recycling.

 A special thank you to Erik and Lauren from SEA LIFE Michigan who worked together with East Lansing Area Moms to share this Earth Day information.